MicrosoftDocs/VBA-Docs/Language/How-to/execute-a-specific-statement.md

 # Execute a Specific Statement

-While execution of your code is halted, you can control the execution sequence of [statements](../Glossary/vbe-glossary.md#statement) within a[procedure](../Glossary/vbe-glossary.md#procedure).
+While execution of your code is halted, you can control the execution sequence of [statements](../Glossary/vbe-glossary.md#statement) within a [procedure](../Glossary/vbe-glossary.md#procedure).
 You can resume execution at a statement you choose without executing any intervening code.

  **To set the next statement to be executed**